nrasadi/split-keras-tensorflow-model/README.md

 ![png](split_model_example_files/split_model_example_9_0.png)

-<h2> Design Model Architecture of Digit Recognizer </h2>
+## Design Model Architecture of the Digit Recognizer

-<h3> Quantize the model </h3>
+### Quantize the model

 *   At first, I reduced the precision of weights and activations used in neural network to make the training process <b>faster</b>.
 *   It may introduce accuracy instability on real models, however.
 Therefore, it is better to use float32 or [tensorflow mixed precision policy](https://www.tensorflow.org/guide/keras/mixed_precision) instead!

-<h3> Apply augmentation </h3>
+### Apply augmentation

-To prevent <b>overfitting</b> and boost the accuracy of the model, I used a few -very simple- augmentation techniques before feeding images to the DNN.
+To prevent **overfitting** and boost the accuracy of the model, I used a few -very simple- augmentation techniques before feeding images to the DNN.

 *   All the following techniques are stochastic with the degree determined by 'factor'.
 *   dropout: simulates noise or pixel drop.